abhay7dev/Arch-Install-Guide/README.md

 nano /etc/mkinitcpio.conf
 # Make the line with HOOKS as below
 HOOKS=(base udev autodetect keyboard modconf block encrypt filesystems fsck)

+# IT WONT BE LIKE THIS IN THE NEW UPDATE - Just add encrypt before filsystems

 # Save and exit nano
 mkinitcpio -p linux
 ```